lijun99/isce2-install/README.md

          conda install -c conda-forge openmotif openmotif-dev xorg-libx11 xorg-libxt xorg-libxmu xorg-libxft libiconv xorg-libxrender xorg-libxau xorg-libxdmcp poppler

-**NOTE**: it seems that ``openmotif`` package is not activally maintained in conda.
+**NOTE**: it seems that ``openmotif`` package is not actively maintained in conda.
 If you experience long delays in this step, please **STOP** and just use linux system installed openmotif.
 You may use the command ``ldconfig -p | grep libXm`` to check whether it exists.
 If not, install openmotif by

         # Ubuntu/Debian
         sudo apt install libxm4